ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 Question #23*Topic 1*

 A companyג€™s application is running on Amazon EC2 instances in a single Region.
 In the event of a disaster, a solutions architect needs to ensure that the resources can also be deployed to a second Region.
 Which combination of actions should the solutions architect take to accomplish this?
 (Choose two.)

 - A. Detach a volume on an EC2 instance and copy it to Amazon S3.
-- B. Launch a new EC2 instance from an Amazon Machine Image (AMI) in a new Region.
+- B. ==Launch a new EC2 instance from an Amazon Machine Image (AMI) in a new Region.==
 - C. Launch a new EC2 instance in a new Region and copy a volume from Amazon S3 to the new instance.
-- D. Copy an Amazon Machine Image (AMI) of an EC2 instance and specify a different Region for the destination.
+- ==D. Copy an Amazon Machine Image (AMI) of an EC2 instance and specify a different Region for the destination.==
 - E. Copy an Amazon Elastic Block Store (Amazon EBS) volume from Amazon S3 and launch an EC2 instance in the destination Region using that EBS volume.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/3/#) [  Discussion  **71**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/3/#)